Jaros-777/StockCTRL/README.md

 # StockCTRL
 IN DEVELOPMENT
 This is a computer application created to pass a university course in Java.
-Requirements:
+📋 Requirements:
 - Client - server
 - Connection to the database
 - Graphical interface

 In this project I used JavaFX, hibernate, PostgreSQL, socket-based client- server.

-Target application performance and functionality:
+🎯 Target application performance and functionality:
-💼 Server:
-- ⏳ Ability to check current orders
-- ⏳ Checking current inventory

-🙋🏻‍♂️ Client:
 - ✅ Login/registration form
 - ✅ Change of user address
 - ✅ Easy to buy products ( without finalizing the transaction )